2020-2021 United Way of the Brown County Area Partner Organizations

 Increasing self-sufficiency means ensuring a safety net of services to assist people in achieving greater personal independence.

-Provides Lifelong Learning Program (CASTLE), Medicare and Tax Filing counselling, technology instruction, fitness programs and socialization opportunities.
+Provides Lifelong Learning Program (CASTLE), Medicare, technology instruction, fitness programs and socialization opportunities.

 Nurturing Children & Youth